 Rabbi Ari Lev Fornari, Senior Rabbi

-Rabbi Ari Lev Fornari is a White, queer, trans person, of Ashkenazi and Italian descent (he eats baked ziti on Rosh Hashanah!).
-Ari Lev and his partner Shosh are grateful to be part of the West Philly community, surrounded by the big trees and friendly neighbors.
+Rabbi Ari Lev Fornari (he/they) is a White, queer, trans person, of Ashkenazi and Italian descent (he eats baked ziti on Rosh Hashanah!).
+Ari Lev and his partner Shosh are grateful to live in West Philly, surrounded by big sycamore trees and friendly neighbors.
 He was ordained from the Rabbinical School of Hebrew College.
 He has worked as a Jewish educator, Hebrew School director, and prison chaplain.
 Ari Lev trained at Congregation Beit Simchat Torah (CBST) in NYC, teaching, preaching, and providing pastoral care for congregants of all stripes while developing programing for people 55+.
 He has completed two units of Clinical Pastoral Education, in both a Geriatric and Trauma Hospital.
-Ari Lev serves on the faculty of SVARA: A Traditionally Radical Yeshiva and hopes to make the wisdom of the Talmud accessible to everyone at Kol Tzedek.
+Ari Lev served on the faculty of SVARA: A Traditionally Radical Yeshiva and hopes to make the wisdom of the Talmud accessible to everyone at Kol Tzedek.

 Rabbi Mónica Gomery, Rabbi & Music Director